hashcript/docs/README.md

 Village
 ```

-Locations are canonical geography.
+Locations themselves are canonical.

-Product availability is handled by the backend.
+Product availability is controlled separately by the backend.

+This prevents creating duplicate copies of locations such as Wakiso for every Product.

 ---

+# 19. GET `/api/v1/locations`

+## Status

+✅ **DEVELOPED**

+Confirm the endpoint appears in development Swagger before runtime testing.

+## Purpose

+Returns locations available to the currently selected Product.

+The endpoint supports hierarchical filtering.

+---

-# 18. Districts
+# 20. Get Districts

 ```http
 GET /api/v1/locations?level=district